protono/hello-algo/algos.md

 ![Fig. 爬到第 3 阶的方案数量](./pictures/14.1.0.png)

-The goal of this problem is to solve the number of solutions.
-We can consider exhaustively enumerating all possibilities by backtracking.
+The goal of this problem is to solve the number of solutions. **We can consider exhaustively enumerating all possibilities by backtracking**.
 Specifically, think of climbing stairs as a process of multiple rounds of selection: starting from the ground, choosing $1$ or $2$ steps per round, increasing the number of solutions by $1$ each time you reach the top of the stairs, and pruning them when you cross the top of the stairs.

 ```zig
 // backtracking